m303494/cowrie-setup-tool/README.md

 The tool requires some user inputs, but the deployment process is completely automated.

 Cowrie honeypot documentation can be found [here](https://cowrie.readthedocs.io/en/latest/index.html)

+All credit for Cowrie honeypot goes to Michel Oosterhof.